 - Hydrogen-rich plastic !

 We make a depleted uranium arrow so that the body is made of highly depleted uranium (in an alliage so very solid) and the tip of highly enriched uranium (without an alliage so highly ductile).
 The whole ammunition has a percentage of U235 of 0.2%, but you can climb to 0.72% so that the resulting ash can be discarded as coming from the ground (as in the case of the Khiam crater where, in spite of an uranium concentration 10 times higher in a short perimeter around it, UNEP used the fact it was natural uranium to discard the military origin).
-This allows to use more HEU on the tip.
+This allows to use of course more HEU on the tip.

 In a hole made inside the beryllium tip, when the day of war has come, one has to insert the neutron source, for instance a strong alpha emitter like bismuth 212 (thanks to its short half life it will not leave traces on the ground, even though we have found high quantities of its stable decay product, lead 208, in the teeth of malformed babies in Bassorah (Savabieasfahani et al 2016) as well as in the hair of prematured and malformed babies in Gaza, even though teeth is much better than hair for researching lead (Manduca et al 2014) – on the use of tritium see here).
 This works as well with a shaped charge missile, you just need to put a small dice of highly enriched uranium inside the cone (keep it shaped), to cover it with beryllium and then to insert on top of the beryllium cover the neutron source.